cloudify-cosmo/docs.getcloudify.org/content/plugins/vsphere.md

 The vSphere plugin allows users to use a vSphere based infrastructure for deploying services and applications.

 {{% gsNote %}}
 This page relates to a commercial add-on to Cloudify which is not open source.
-If you'd like to give it a test drive contact us using the feedback button on the right.
+If you'd like to give it a test drive contact us at hello@getcloudify.org.
 The vSphere plugin.yaml configuration file can be found [here]({{< field "plugin_link" >}})
 {{% /gsNote %}}